aaronabentheuer/AAFaceDetection/README.md

 By default these notifications are fired only when the status changes.
 There is however the option to receive a continuous stream of notifications, which may be handy for some purposes, which can be activated by setting `        visage!.onlyFireNotificatonOnStatusChange = false`.
 Keep in mind that this setting will likely decrease performance.

+Visage provides a bunch of properties:
+* `faceDetected : Bool?` whether there has been a face detected.
+* `faceBounds : CGRect?` the position and size of the face in pixels on screen.
+* `faceAngle : CGFloat?` the absolute angle of the face in radians.
+* `faceAngleDifference : CGFloat?` the relative angle of the the face (to the previous one) in radians.
+* `leftEyePosition : CGPoint?` the position of the left eye on screen.
+* `rightEyePosition : CGPoint?` the position of the right eye on screen.
+* `mouthPosition : CGPoint?` the position of the mouth on screen.
+* `hasSmile : Bool?` whether there has been a smile detected.
+* `isWinking : Bool?` whether there has been a wink detected.
+* `isBlinking : Bool?` whether there has been a blink detected.
+* `leftEyeClosed : Bool?` whether the left eye is closed or not.
+* `rightEyeClosed : Bool?`whether the right eye is closed or not.

-Visage also provides a previewView of the camera-image as this is something you would often want.
+Visage also provides a previewView of the camera-image as this is something you might want.
 Just add it to your view hierarchy like this: `self.view.addSubview(visage!.visageCameraView)`.

+###Example Project
+The included example uses a bunch of the features and uses it to map emojis to the user's current facial expression.
+It's a very simple project that hopefully demonstrates the gist of using "AAFaceDetection/Visage" and is well commented.
+If you have any questions don't hesitate contacting me via Twitter [@aaronabentheuer](twitter.com/aaronabentheuer).